abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

 ## Constraint Satisfaction Problem

 Solving Sudoku is a [constraint satisfaction problem][1].
-You are given a partially filled grid and you have to fill the rest of the cells such that each of the following constraints are satisfied:
+We are given a partially filled grid and we have to fill the rest of the cells such that each of the following constraints are satisfied:

 1. Each of the nine rows must have all of the digits, from 1 to 9.
 1. Each of the nine columns must have all of the digits, from 1 to 9.